zackmdavis/Category_War/blood_is_thicker_than_water.md

 * Reply: Definitions are just a pointer to help you find the cluster, root of the causal graph, conditional independence
 * Objection: But, but, if you are using phylogenetics as your criterion, why paraphyly?
 * Reply: We at least want a connected set on phylogenetic space, but we're not just looking at an unlabeled tree; it makes sense to split off groups that diverged, many examples, bats, penguins; we expect fish/mammal/reptile/bird to be mutually exclusive
+* dark skinned Indians aren'te black
 * Objection: but then shouldn't we pick different words for the convergent and phylo clusters?
 Uncomfortable with wavering lines around "berry"
 * Reply: story for how we end up with multiple senses attached to the same word

+I don't personally notice the difference between alligators and crocodiles, but precisely because I don't need to care, you don't see me demanding a hypernym

 Aristotle argued that they were mammals!! https://en.wikipedia.org/wiki/Cetology